muratk3n/thirdwave/en/tweets/2019/week37.md

 No. For judging the weight of something, we already have experience there...
 During our lives we have handled, touched, carried things, so looking at an object we can make weight guesses.
-The estimate will have noise but it won't be far off from the truth.
+The estimate will have noise but it won't be far off from the truth which can be corrected statistically.

-But most people do not deal with, create policy throughout their lives, so their estimates here will not be as good.
+But most people do not deal with, create policy throughout their lives, so their estimates here are worthless.
 This is a garbage-in-garbage-out situation.
 Averaging won't fix anything.

 But averaging / combining the views of multiple policymakers who know